 “Creative writing can be considered as art, and as such, it’s the emotional response to it which makes it good or not.
 I want to read stories that make me laugh, cry, sit back and think ‘sh*t’ – any strong emotion rather than mundane perfection.”

 Fusilli Writing is named after a shape of pasta because that’s just how we like our stories – short and with a twist.

 Flash fiction is a whole story with a very limited word count.
 Definitions vary but we consider flash fiction to be less than 1,000 words.
 There is no minimum word count but the shortest stories are usually 6 words.

 Fusilli Writing is created by Chris Tattersall a prolific writer who you can read more about, including his flash fiction output in the about page.

 Free Flash Fiction Competition

-To encourage the writing of flash fiction we have a free competition (£3 if you want feedback) for stories up to 200 words but must contain a twist.
+To encourage the writing of flash fiction we have a free competition for stories up to 200 words but must contain a twist (£5 for feedback plus our 42 page document: ‘An introduction to writing good flash fiction’).
 You can read more and enter on our competition page.